salernolabs/rescuegroups/doc/request/MicrochipRegistrations/readme.md

 #### ::setMicrochipRegistrationRegistrantPrimaryPhone

-Sets microchipRegistrationRegistrantPrimaryPhone field with a value of type phone.
+Sets microchipRegistrationRegistrantPrimaryPhone field with a value of type string.

-    $query->setMicrochipRegistrationRegistrantPrimaryPhone(phone);
+    $query->setMicrochipRegistrationRegistrantPrimaryPhone(string);

 #### ::setMicrochipRegistrationRegistrantSecondaryPhone

-Sets microchipRegistrationRegistrantSecondaryPhone field with a value of type phone.
+Sets microchipRegistrationRegistrantSecondaryPhone field with a value of type string.

-    $query->setMicrochipRegistrationRegistrantSecondaryPhone(phone);
+    $query->setMicrochipRegistrationRegistrantSecondaryPhone(string);

 #### ::setMicrochipRegistrationRegistrantPrimaryEmail